dask/dask-blog/_posts/2020-10-23-deconvolution.md

 </table>
 </td>

-Next, we convert to float32 for faster GPU computation and load the data onto each GPU (note: this takes about 1.5 seconds for an 8GB image).
+Next, we convert to `float32` as the data may not already be of floating point type.
+Also 32-bit is a bit faster than 64-bit when computing and saves a bit on memory.
 Below we map `cupy.asarray` onto each block of data.  `cupy.asarray` moves the data from host memory (NumPy) to the device/GPU (CuPy).

 ```python